Prateek-26/Photo-Album/README.md

-# For this only has frontend and more features have to be added.
+This only has frontend and more features are to be added.

 # Getting Started with Create React App